 - Click on OK

 Note that this setting is not available if you're solely using the free iCloud storage that comes with your Apple ID.
-If you currently pay anything for iCloud, then you will see it in the beta of iOS 15.

 Other Private Relay options